Keck Foundation Medical Research Program 2023

 - 2-3 sentences on your plans for meeting the institutional commitment.

-- Statement that the concept/project has been proposed to a traditional funding source (e.g., NSF, NIH) but has been unsuccessful in obtaining funding.
+- Statement that the concept/project has been submitted to a traditional funding source (e.g., NSF, NIH) but has been unsuccessful in obtaining funding.